 So I did some research, tried a couple of them out and then decided to buy a pair.

 Are studio/monitor headphones good for listening to music?

 Monitor Headphones sound more accurate than commercial ones, giving you a better representation of how the music that you are listening to is intended to be heard.

 While not for everybody, they are the go-to for audiophiles.

 Monitor Headphones are designed to sound accurate and not just pleasing, since they are mostly used, as the name implies it, to monitor a recording in the studio.

-The producer has to be able to hear EXACTLY how everything sounds to be able to adjust / modify the sound, depending on what the artist needs.
+The producer has to be able to hear EXACTLY how everything sounds to that they can adjust / modify the sound, depending on what the song needs.

 There are a couple of things that make them different to consumer grade Headphones.

 You may have noticed that current music has a lot more Bass to it than older music.

 Every commercial song out there today sounds as if it was intended to be played in a club, with the low end just cranked up to the roof, so it´s no wonder that our ears have gotten used to that kind of sound and when we hear something different it feels wrong.